nu11secur1ty/Linux_Deployment_Administration_Hacks-Programing/SNAPSHOT/README.md

-# NOTE: This program is mdet by me for OpenSUSE leep 42.3, if you know how to change the program to work with your distro, please do this!!!
+# NOTE: This program is made by me for Linux OpenSUSE leep 42.3 and SLES_12 x, if you know how to change the program to work with your distro, please do this!!!